-The School of Historical Defense Arts (SHDA) is a group of Brisbane-based historical fencing organisations which study and practice European martial arts in a variety of weapons and styles under the general leadership of Henry Walker.
+The School of Historical Defense Arts Group (SHDAG) is a group of Brisbane-based historical fencing organisations which study and practice European martial arts in a variety of weapons and styles.

-The core of SHDA is to take instruction and theory from historical manuscripts and make them practical, effective and applicable in actual fencing combat situations.
-SHDA has four sub-schools.
+The core philosophy of the schools in the SHDAG is to take instruction and theory from historical manuscripts and make them practical, effective and applicable in actual fencing combat situations.
+SHDAG has three schools in the group:

 Weapons & style